 Static class variables in Python are variables that are declared on the class level, not on per-instance variables.
 These static class variables cannot be changed once initialized.
-It lets you create global constants, which is useful for things like giving values that always exist a universal name.
+It lets you create global constants, which is useful for things like giving values that always have a universal name.
 Static class variables are specifically used to store such data.
 Static class variables can be placed at the top level of a module, or they can be placed inside methods and classes.
-Static class variables are a way of creating variables within your class that is shared by all instances of that class.
-They can help make your code more readable and helps your class become easier to create and understand, while also allowing the values to be accessed easily.
+Static class variables are a way of creating variables within your class that are shared by all instances of that class.
+They can help make your code more readable and help your class become easier to create and understand, while also allowing the values to be accessed easily.

 For more articles related to this, visit Python Programming Tutorials.

-Declaring static variable inside the class
+Declaring static variables inside the class

 In Python, static variables are variables that are declared inside a class module rather than in a method.
 Variables defined within this class cannot be directly accessed, but they can be called by the class where they are defined.
 A static variable is not only known as a static variable but also as a class variable.
 Objects cannot be modified their state because the variables belong to the class.

 #naming Class, don't forget " : ", to give justice to pythonic syntax class site_name: #class attributes or static class variables host_name= 'Entechin' TLD_name = '.com' print("hostname :", site_name.host_name) print("TLDomain name :", site_name.TLD_name)

 Declaring static variables inside the method

 The first thing we need to do is create a class called site_name.
 Creating a method “site” using the ‘def’ keyword.
 Inside this method printing the static variable.
 As a result, we can directly use the data attributes of the site() method by using the site_name class module.
 Lastly, printing the static variable for the object of the class site.
 Creating three static variables and printing their instance attributes by storing the results in the class object.
 Then use class object “site” with the instances respectively with the instances attributes.